evykassirer/notes/cs341/341notes.md

 The Max-Min Problem

-- Let’s design a divide-and-conquer algorithm for the Max-Min problem.
+- Let's design a divide-and-conquer algorithm for the Max-Min problem.
 - Divide: Suppose we split A into two equal-sized subarrays, AL and AR.
 - Conquer: We find the maximum and minimum elements in each subarray recursively, obtaining maxL, minL, maxR and minR.
 - Combine: Then we can easily “combine” the solutions to the two subproblems to solve the original problem instance: max = max{maxL,maxR} and min = min{minL, minR}